Rio Carnival 2026: Dates, Tickets, Parade Info & More!

 Get ready for the time of your life!

-And if you want to see the very best of the best, plan to stay a little longer for the Champions' Parade, which will be held on Saturday, March 8th, 2025.
-This is when the top six samba schools from the Special Group parades return to the Sambadrome for a victory lap.
+If you want to see the very best of the best, plan to stay a little longer for the Champions' Parade, which will take place on Saturday, February 21, 2026.
+This is when the top six samba schools return for a victory lap.

 Main Events in Rio de Janeiro Carnival